frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-12-hello_worlds_part_1.md

 In the spirit of too much is never enough, this article is the first of a series that will exhaustively beat the traditional **Hello World!** trope to death.
 However it is for a good cause, and will go well beyond simply introducing a `main()` function and a `print("Bonjour le monde");` statement.

 Frame is intended to be a **<i>system specification markdown language</i>** that can be used to generate both code as well as documentation.
 To see this in action, an online Frame language transpiler is available for your coding pleasure at <a href='http://frame-lang.org' target='_blank'>frame-lang.org</a>.
-There you will be able to copy and paste the examples in this tutorial into the Framepiler and experiment to your heart's content.
+There you will be able to copy and paste the examples in this tutorial into the <a href="frame-lang.org" target="_blank">Framepiler</a> and experiment to your heart's content.

 With all that in mind, we will begin...